-This article provides in-depth information into What is Correctional Officer?
-What Correctional Officer do?
-Degrees for Correctional Officer, Steps to become Correctional Officer and much more.
+This article provides in-depth information into What is a Correctional Officer?
+What Correctional Officers do?
+Degrees for Correctional Officers, Steps to become Correctional Officer and much more.

 A correctional officer is the voice of authority and the supreme source of jurisdiction within a federal secure penitentiary or jail.
 They ensure the safety and welfare of all the prisoners.
 They play a key role in rehabilitation and work on a prisoner.
-They act as an integral part of the criminal justice system, they maintain security and safety by preventing assaults, battery and any kind onslaught from convicts.
-Correctional officers enforce rules and regulations through effective and thorough communication and the use of progressive and liberal sanctions and punishments.
+They act as an integral part of the criminal justice system, they maintain security and safety by preventing assaults, battery, and any kind onslaught from convicts.
+Becoming a correctional officer enables you to enforce rules and regulations through effective and thorough communication and the use of progressive and liberal sanctions and punishments.

 One must note that correctional officers have little to no influence outside their place of work.
 Probation and correction officers work with counselling officers outside the prison to ensure and maintain a smooth flow of communication outside and within the aforementioned prison or penitentiary, These individuals exclusively supervise incarcerated convicts who have been arrested for committing a certain degree of crime.
 Corrections officers are typically employed by the country,state or the federal bureau depending on their credentials and their education .correctional officers play three main roles - safety facilitators, ensuring detention security and inmate rehabilitation.
 Correctional officers ensure safety facilitation by:

 Personal safety – Most correctional officers are required to complete a rigorous training program that instill skills in the use of firearms, hand-to-hand combat, pepper spray and other non-lethal weapons, like batons.
 It is essential that officers in close proximity to prison populations maintain their physical capabilities in case of an attack.